Hukanzen/python-host/README.md

   -  A Raspberry Pi 3 or A Raspberry Pi 2 plugged with a [Bluetooth dongle](https://www.amazon.com/Plugable-Bluetooth-Adapter-Raspberry-Compatible/dp/B009ZIILLI/ref=sr_1_3?s=electronics&ie=UTF8&qid=1487679848&sr=1-3&keywords=bluetooth+dongle).
   -  A SwitchBot.
   -  An SD Card with a fresh install of Raspbian (tested against the latest build [2017-01-11 Jessie with Pixel](https://www.raspberrypi.org/downloads/raspbian/)).
+  -  Password API is not publiced so to need disable password.

 Installation:
   -  Boot your fresh Pi and open a command prompt.